doda25-team9/operation/README.md

 kubectl get nodes
 ```

+**Note:**
-**Note:** This did not work during our testing on macOS with Apple Silicon (M3 chip), resulting in a "no route to host" error.
+- This did not work during our testing on macOS with Apple Silicon (M3 chip), resulting in a "no route to host" error.
 This appears to be a known VirtualBox networking limitation on ARM-based Macs. kubectl works perfectly inside the VM via `vagrant ssh ctrl`.
 We will ask for clarification if this affects testing/grading.
+- The final steps for nodes (`Run join command`) will probably fail if you are using Linux as it is a common issue.
+We tested it on MacOS and it works.
+We will clarify this with the lecturers.

 **Understanding the shared folder:**